Through The Lens Of Crisis: Covid-19

 and The People On The Frontlines Of Conflict

-Through The Lens Of Crisis: Covid-19 And The People On The Frontlines Of Conflict is a new project that seeks to highlight local stories and document on-the-ground realities in the Middle East and North Africa against the backdrop of the Coronavirus pandemic. supported by Carnegie Corporation of New York, The Soufan Center (TSC) is collaborating with journalist and security expert James Blake and the image verification platform Truepic to document these untold stories.
+Through the Lens of Crisis: Covid-19 and the People on the Frontlines of Conflict was a project that highlighted local stories and documented on-the-ground realities in the Middle East and North Africa against the backdrop of the Coronavirus pandemic.
+Supported by the Carnegie Corporation of New York, The Soufan Center collaborated with journalist and security expert James Blake and the image verification platform Truepic to document these untold stories.

 Stories From the Field

 COVID-19 Devastates an Already War-Torn Yemen on Brink of Collapse

 “The authorities didn’t believe coronavirus existed at all in Yemen, even though the virus was spreading exponentially, and deaths cases were surging,” said Dr. Madhi Mahdi Abdel Qawi, head of the intensive care unit at the Aden German International Hospital in the Lajih governate in northern Yemen.